robertfrundin/cities-frontend/README.md

 ## How to run

-Unfortunately, backend is still under NDA and has not been officially revealed to open-source yet, stay tune for updates, it will be deplyed here soon.
+Unfortunately, [Backend](https://git.yandex-academy.ru/school/2022-09/projects/team19/mmo-towns) is still under NDA and has not been officially revealed to open-source yet, stay tune for updates, it will be deployed here soon.

 Frontend can be launched by `npm start`.